Deep priors for satellite image restoration with accurate uncertainties: Experimental setting

-To train DR methods SatDPIR and VBLE-xz, as well as direct inversion baselines, target satellite images are required.
-Simulated degraded images are also needed to evaluate the performance of the different methods, as well as to train direct inversion baselines.
-To create target images, very high resolution PCRS and Pélican images are downsampled at the target resolution, that is 50cm for IR and 25cm for IR+SISR, after applying an anti-aliasing filter.
-By downsampling these images by a sufficient factor, we consider the initial airplane blur to be negligible, thus creating "ideal" noise and blur free satellite images.
-To create the degraded images, the blur kernel, modelling the satellite point spread function (PSF), is applied to Pélican and PCRS aerial images, before downsampling them at the satellite resolution, that is 50cm in all simulated experiments, adding the instrument noise and quantizing them on 12 bits.
-Note that in this simulation pipeline, degraded images do not exactly follow our forward model of \cref{eq:ip_approx}, because of PSF subsampling and image quantization, which is coherent with a realistic context where the forward model is always imperfect.
+\looseness=-1 Target images are obtained by downsampling very high-resolution PCRS and Pélican images at the target resolution, that is 50cm for IR and for inpainting, and 25cm for IR+SISR, after anti-aliasing filtering.
+A sufficiently high downsampling factor makes the initial airplane degradation negligible, thus allowing us to consider them as ideal, that is free from noise and blur.
+Degraded images for IR and IR+SISR are obtained by first applying the blur kernel, which models the satellite point spread function (PSF), to Pélican and PCRS aerial images.
+Second, they are downsampled at the satellite resolution, that is 50cm in all simulated experiments, subjected to the simulated instrument noise, and finally quantized on 12 bits.
+Note that degraded images obtained with this simulation pipeline do not strictly follow the forward model \cref{eq:ip_approx} that does not account for PSF subsampling and image quantization.
+This places us in a realistic context where the forward model is imperfectly known.